 So you’re interested in 3D printing but have no idea what it entails?
 Maybe you’ve looked into buying a 3D printer?
-Maybe you have already bought one and have no idea how to get started?
+Perhaps you have already purchased one and have no idea how to get started?
 Look no further than here as we cover the basics!

 Time to get designing

-This can all be a bit overwhelming when first starting out, and if you’re a novice you might want to start out with a web-based app for your designs, something like Tinkercad would be ideal because of how user-friendly it is.
+This can all be a bit overwhelming when first starting, and if you’re a novice you might want to start with a web-based app for your designs, something like Tinkercad would be ideal because of how user-friendly it is.
 We’ll cover some of the better apps that are out there later on.

 When you have created your 3D model, it is time to prepare it to be made 3D printable.

-The process is called slicing, which is essentially the process of dividing a 3D model into hundreds or possibly even thousands of layers, there are many programs out there online that can be used to do this and some of the apps we’ll go over later also cover this.
+The process is called slicing, which is essentially the process of dividing a 3D model into hundreds or possibly even thousands of layers, there are many programs out there online that can be used to do this.
+Some of the apps we’ll go over later also cover this.

-Once this has been completed you will be ready to attempt a print.
+Once this has been completed, you will be ready to attempt a print.
 You’ll be able to transfer this to your printer depending on the options it has available, i.e. USB, SD or Wi-Fi.
-Once completed, the printer will perform the task layer by layer over a period of time.
+Once completed, the printer will perform the task layer by layer over some time.

 What happens if it goes wrong?

-If it has come out just as you wanted, you may need to sand it down with some fine grade sandpaper, you may want to paint it, decorate it, you may want to keep it or sell it.
-Whatever the plan, patience and perseverance can certainly reap rewards in this ever-growing industry, good luck and check back soon for future articles.
+If it has come out just as you wanted, you may need to sand it down with some fine grade sandpaper, and you may want to paint it, decorate it, you may want to keep it or sell it.
+Whatever the plan, patience and perseverance can undoubtedly reap the rewards in this ever-growing industry, good luck and check back soon for future articles.

 Top Android 3D Printing apps

-The Thingiverse app is a good place to start on an Android device, especially if you are in need of 3D printing inspiration, or even if you simply want to upload something that you have recently created.
+The Thingiverse app is an excellent place to start on an Android device, especially if you require 3D printing inspiration, or even if you want to upload something that you have recently created.
 You can also add to your library and send it all to the MakerBot app for printing from your mobile device.

-GCodeSimulator lets you view your 3D prints in a way that will give you accurate information in relation to the way your 3D print will appear once complete, enabling you to iron out those small glitches that you might otherwise have missed.
+GCodeSimulator lets you view your 3D prints in a way that will give you accurate information about the way your 3D image will appear once complete, enabling you to iron out those small glitches that you might otherwise have missed.
 You can create a print simulation in real-time, which will develop over minutes or hours depending on how long the real print will take, or you can just fast forward this to observe the end product.
-GCodeInfo will even analyse your file and give you information regarding the number of layers and an estimated print time.
+GCodeInfo will even analyse your file and give you information regarding the number of layers and estimated print time.

 ModelAN3DPro, if you’re after modelling 3D objects via your phone or tablet, ModelAN3DPro has a plethora of options, you can even import your own OBJ files.
 The app is compatible with most mobile devices and allows 3D native visualisation.